 A study by Quintly found that Facebook native videos; that’s videos that play directly on a PPC ad on a user’s Facebook newsfeed; reach up to 86% more of your audience than if that same video is uploaded to YouTube and linked through a PPC ad.
 Videos are also 447% more shareable on Facebook and attract 8 times the amount of comments.

 These videos don’t have to be sleek, high-budget product trailers, they simply have to show your product in its best light and include some mention of the holiday discount you’re providing.
 You can even shoot them on your phone!

 Check out Oberlo’s advice for really simple but effective videos that you can use for your store:

 There are no golden holiday marketing ideas that are going to shoot your store from potential obscurity to worldwide recognition over the course of one holiday season.

-For the best results, try out as many of our 12 tips for ecommerce holiday marketing as possible; you’re sure to find a handful that does wonders for your store’s seasonal sales.
+For the best results, try out as many of our 12 tips for eCommerce holiday marketing as possible; you’re sure to find a handful that does wonders for your store’s seasonal sales.

 Also, don’t forget to try out PageFly to make sure that your ads are bringing your traffic to a professional-looking store.
-Once you’ve captured them, PageFly can help you convert them with precise tools, hugely customisable elements and beautiful templates.
+Once you’ve captured them, PageFly can help you convert them with precise tools, hugely customizable elements and beautiful templates.